1/23/2019

 Chief Executive Officer

 I don't know that I have the number off the top of my head, Nick, to be able to answer that question for you.
-You know, as we look at individual markets, which we tend more to look at the business on as we study, how have we done in particular markets?
-And we've talked about some of these case studies in the past.
-We'll do a deep dive in a market like Chicago or New York and look at what was our initial investment, how much fiber did we own initially, what was the nature of that initial fiber relationship, whether it was K-12 or enterprise or small cells, and then watch as it develops over time.
+As we look at individual markets, which we tend more to look at the business as we study how have we done in particular markets, and we've talked about some of these case studies in the past, we'll do a deep dive in a market like Chicago or New York and look at What was our initial investment?
+How much fiber did we own initially?
+What was the nature of that initial fiber relationship, whether it was K through 12 or enterprise or small cells?
+And then watch as it develops over time.
 And as we look at individual case studies, what we've seen is the thesis has played out as we expected.
-When you own fiber in areas where there's a dense population of people, those are the places where the network, the wireless networks are challenged and they need to add capacity.
+When you own fiber in areas where there's a dense population of people, Those are the places where the network, the wireless networks are challenged and they need to add capacity.
 And so we see those fiber networks, whether we start with small cells or we start with a fiber solutions application, we see over time it being an asset that's shared.
-And we find that in areas that are dense, urban, downtown business districts, and then we find it in more suburban applications.
-In both situations, the fiber ends up where the people are, the fiber ends up being needed for business, enterprise, hospitals, universities, schools, and being necessary for wireless.
+And we find that in areas that are dense, urban areas. downtown business districts, and then we find it in more suburban applications.
+In both situations, the fiber ends up, where the people are, the fiber ends up being needed for business, enterprise, hospitals, universities, schools, and being necessary for wireless.

 speaker